Special Care Nursery

 Take advantage of the 12 private rooms at the Nash Special Care Nursery to spend time with your baby.
 You won’t find individual special care nursery rooms at other hospitals in eastern North Carolina.
 The room has advanced technology for your baby’s comfort, health, and safety.

-Fast access to your baby is always available because our nursery has central monitoring at the nurses station.
-And alarms allow your baby’s nurses to respond quickly to changes.
+Continuous Monitoring of your baby is always available because our special care nursery has central monitoring technology at the nurses station that alert your baby’s nurses to respond to any changes.

 Room Conveniences for You